yuanyiboyyb/starry-next/README.md

 make ARCH=x86_64 LOG=info AX_TESTCASE=nimbos run
 ```

 Note: Arguments like `NET`, `BLK`, and `GRAPHIC` enable devices in QEMU, which take effect only at runtime, not at build time.
+More features can be found in the [Cargo.toml of arceos](https://github.com/oscomp/arceos/blob/main/ulib/axstd/Cargo.toml).

+## Test for oscomp testcases

+We can run [testcases of the OS competition](https://github.com/oscomp/testsuits-for-oskernel/tree/pre-2025) with StarryOS.
+Guidence can be found in [Starry-Tutorial](https://azure-stars.github.io/Starry-Tutorial-Book/ch01-04.html#在-os-比赛上测试-starry).